chrisnoonan98675/site/xl-deploy/how-to/create-a-custom-step-for-rules.markdown

 You can add additional logic to your step that will be executed when step is created within a rule.
 This can include defining default parameters of your step, applying complex validations and etc.

-You have to annotate your method with [`@RulePostConstruct`](/xl-deploy/5.0.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/rules/RulePostConstruct.html) and make sure that this method accepts [`StepPostConstructContext`](/xl-deploy/5.0.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/rules/StepPostConstructContext.html) as its argument.
+You must annotate your method with [`@RulePostConstruct`](/xl-deploy/5.0.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/rules/RulePostConstruct.html) and make sure that this method accepts [`StepPostConstructContext`](/xl-deploy/5.0.x/javadoc/udm-plugin-api/com/xebialabs/deployit/plugin/api/rules/StepPostConstructContext.html) as its argument.

 ## Custom step example